 Our annual performance management cycle creates a link between performance (realistic, sustainable results) and reward in such a way that costs change in line with employees' and the bank's performance.
-More information on this subject is provided in the Our People section of this report.

 In principle, we position pay packages around the median of the relevant labour market.
 We focus strongly on keeping labour costs under control.
 Where relevant, we take account of remuneration benchmarks.
 These benchmarks are, however, only used to support decisions, not to determine them.
 This allows us to respond effectively to changes in the financial markets and economic circumstances.